Plant Literacy: Common Landscape Plants to Know and Love

 Anyone who loves plants, and certainly anyone who wants to become a Master Gardener volunteer, will find it useful to build a repertoire of knowledge about common plants that grow well in our area.
 No one expects you to be able to name and describe every single plant you encounter, but it is helpful to know a few.
 As Master Gardeners begin to specialize in working with trees, or edible plants, native plants, bulbs, or ornamental perennials, they naturally learn more plants within certain categories than they learn in others.
 Working with certain projects, such as our Learning Gardens, helps new Master Gardeners learn about a wide variety of plants.
 Visiting our several local arboreta and gardens where plants are labeled helps build a working knowledge of many different plants, particularly native plants not commonly found in nurseries.

-Autumn olive blooms in early spring, then produces fruit in autumn.
-It was promoted heavily and sold widely as an excellent shrub for reclaiming damaged land, preventing erosion and for attracting wildlife.
+Elaeagnus umbellata, Autumn olive, blooms in early spring, then produces fruit in autumn.
+It was once heavily promoted by mail-order nurseries and sold as an excellent shrub for reclaiming damaged land, preventing erosion and for attracting wildlife.
 As birds spread the seed, it has become highly invasive.

 Understanding ‘Invasive’ Plants